JeffersonLab/clas12-timeline/qa-physics/README.md

         * Units of angle are radians
       * Clicking on a point will draw several plots below the timeline, corresponding to that run:
-        * distribution of the average value of X, with one entry per segment
+        * distribution of the average value of X, with one entry per time bin
-        * graph of the average value of X versus segment number
+        * graph of the average value of X versus time bin number

 * `qaPlot.groovy`
   * reads data table and generates `monitorElec.hipo`